adarshchavakula/PersonalizationProject/README.md

 #### Model evaluation
 We used a simple Alternating Least Squares (ALS) model to use as a baseline for our model-based CF. This came as a default model in the `Surprise` package.
 We use this to assess the results of our Singular Value Decomposition (SVD) model below.

-SVD outperforms ALS across all of our hyperparameter tuning and data size variation.
+SVD outperforms ALS across nearly all of our hyperparameter tuning and data size variation.
 With our optimal SVD model, we see the following results compared to the baseline:

 Model | RMSE | MAE
 --- | --- | ---